gaeulbyul/RedBlock/README.en.md

 - MS Edge: https://microsoftedge.microsoft.com/addons/detail/red-block/pfafjkemefoedhcdlhbniejjealpglbj
 - Whale: https://store.whale.naver.com/detail/laokmejddmpcelebbplgenhdgafelmgn

-Red Block is an extension for block, unblock, mute, or unmute multiple users from Twitter.
-It can use as an alternative to [Twitter Block Chain](https://github.com/satsukitv/twitter-block-chain).
+Red Block is an extension for block, unblock, mute, or unmute multiple users from [Twitter](https://twitter.com) or [TweetDeck](https://tweetdeck.twitter.com).
+It can use as an alternative to [Twitter Block Chain](https://github.com/ceceradio/twitter-block-chain).

 ## Feature